BIDMCDigitalPsychiatry/LAMP-platform/docs/create_patients_participants.md

----
-title: Create or Manage Patients and Participants
+# Create or Manage Patients and Participants
-slug: create_patients_participants
----

 ### Creating a New Patient or Participant